-One small, thoughtful gesture can make someone else’s day.
-A simple kindness can change a person’s life.
+One small, thoughtful gesture can make someone’s day.
+How a simple kindness can change a person’s life.

-After Sanders visited with his team, he was shocked when that man turned up a few days later and gave him an expensive gift, an X-Box console.
+Sanders was shocked when that man turned up a few days later and gave him an expensive gift, an X-Box console.
 As it turns out, this employee had purchased the X-Box by pawning a revolver that he had intended to use to kill himself.
-After hearing the small words of praise from his boss, the man decided to keep living and seek help for his depression.
-Just a few kind words were all it took to help him out of his suicidal funk.
+After hearing the words of praise from his boss, the man decided to keep living and seek help for his depression.
+Just a few kind words were all it took to help him out of his suicidal darkness.

 “Sometimes people just need people,” Sanders said.